 If you have a pet that needs a prescription, you can get that filled at Sam’s Club, too — and you’ll receive 8% off the pet’s medication.

 Many Sam’s Club locations offer affordable eye exams, and all members get 20% off their purchase of a complete pair of prescription glasses or sunglasses at regular price — without vision insurance applied.

 Sam’s Club members whose locations offer it can get flat tires repaired for free, even if they bought their rubber from another vendor.
 They also enjoy complimentary wiper blade installation and battery testing.

-If you do purchase tires at Sam’s Club, you can get $40-80 off an eligible purchase of four tires.
-Installation is $20 per tire and includes road hazard protection, tire rotation and balancing for the life of the tire and waste tire disposal.
-You’ll also qualify for Emergency Roadside Assistance for three years from the date of installation.
+Tire installation is $20 per tire and includes road hazard protection, tire rotation and balancing for the life of the tire and waste tire disposal.
+You’ll also qualify for emergency roadside assistance for three years from the date of installation.

 6. Free Curbside Pickup and Free Shipping